ngphadke/react-electron-starter/README.md

 #### React with Babel
 Let's configure Babel to correctly transpile React's JSX files.
+This step is covered in commit 9538ff2

 * Install @babel/preset-react
 * Configure `.babelrc` and add the babel preset
 * Modify webpack config to ensure `.jsx` files are run through transpiling.

+#### React with Webpack
+Let's configure React to get bundled by Webpack
+This set is covered in commit

+* Install the base React dependencies - `react` and `react-dom`
+* In `index.js` implement the entry point into React

+### Hot Module Replacement in React
+Here we want the page to auto-refresh without reloading.

 ## Thanks To